- Page Count: 464

 Then Cath meets Jest, the handsome and mysterious court joker.
 For the first time, she feels the pull of true attraction.
 At the risk of offending the king and infuriating her parents, she and Jest enter into an intense, secret courtship.
 Cath is determined to define her own destiny and fall in love on her terms.
 But in a land thriving with magic, madness, and monsters, fate has other plans.

 I was really looking forward to this one but feel very… underwhelmed right now.
-I didn’t necessarily dislike anything about this book, but I didn’t particularly like or connect with very much either.
+I didn’t necessarily dislike anything about this book, but I didn’t particularly connect with very much either.

 It WAS a pretty clever storyline that took Cath from a kind girl to a heartless queen screaming “off with his head.”
-I admired many of the fun twists, especially with Peter Peter the pumpkin eater and his wife.
-But the pacing was slow and I thought the story as a whole was just rather… bland.
+I liked the fun twists, especially with Peter Peter and his wife.
+But the pacing was a bit slow for me and I thought the story as a whole was just rather… dull?
 The one part I did love was how Edgar Allan Poe’s “The Raven” was worked into the story with the Raven saying lines like “nevermore” and other quotes!

 I think the story just adhered a little too closely to the original material for me and I wanted to see something a bit more creative, like with Queen of Hearts by Colleen Oakes or The Lunar Chronicles.

-I was trying to keep this story separate from Marissa Meyer’s previous series and not put any unfair expectations on Heartless, so my love for TLC neither raised my rating of this book or made me disappointed by comparison.
+I was trying to keep this story separate from Marissa Meyer’s previous series and not put any unfair expectations on Heartless, so I hope my love for TLC didn’t raise my rating of this book or made me disappointed by comparison.
 They’re very different stories and I still think Marissa Meyer is queen of retellings even if this particular book wasn’t totally my cup of tea!